 Costa Esmeralda what?
-Where is it?
+Where is it? in France?
 That’s the first question I am asked when I talk about my discovery!

 As a matter of fact, I was puzzled myself as well.
 It was not possible that during the 6 years of my life spent in Cancun I had never ventured out to explore such beauty, and so relatively close.

 Just a few hours’ drives from my home and I find myself in another world, a world of natural treasures where time seems to be passing more slowly than anywhere else and where people, well…they are one of a kind.